Kelvingonz/Securing-Console-and-Remote-Access-with-SSH/README.md

 # Securing Console Port and Remote Access with SSH and ACL

-In this project I will be using Cisco Packet Tracer to show how to implement terminal line security on network devices using text and video demonstrations.
+In this project I will be using Cisco Packet Tracer to show how to implement terminal line security for Switches/Routers I pre-configured to mimick a small enterprise network.
 If you want a more realistic environment without real physical equipment and less configuration limitations then you can use GNS3 or Eve-NG with VMware Workstation Pro, however due to the simplicity of this project, and those other applications requiring more resources/setup while being prone to crashes I choose Cisco Packet Tracer.

 <img width="1015" height="556" alt="README1" src="https://github.com/user-attachments/assets/b68ce077-b49d-433b-bd6a-33947d529cad" />

 ## Tasks

-- Kelvin(Administrator) finds out that anyone can access the terminal lines(CLI) of the switches/routers in the network above
+- Secure device management by requiring authentication on the console port
-- Physically go to each device location with laptop to configure Console Port Security (Local Physical Access) and secure remote access (SSH)
+- Enabling encrypted SSH access instead of Telnet(insecure/unencrypted)
-- Only Administator host 172.16.1.1 will be permitted remote access on the network devices via Access Control List (ACL)
+- Restricting remote access so only a single trusted host (Administrator -172.16.1.1) can connect using an ACL.

 # Step 1: Identify Serial line